kimfucious/sakura/_docs/blockquotes.md

 ---
 title: Blockquotes
-summary: Various ways to use blockquotes
+description: Various ways to use blockquotes
 category: Sample
 quote: These violent delights have violent ends.
 quote-author: William Shakespeare